Naguissa/watering/README.md

  * Pin4, GND -- G

  * Remember 10K resistor between DHT pin1 and pin2.

+**Deep Sleep activation**

+ * Remember you NEED to connect GPIO16 (D0 on NodeMCUv3) and RST pins on ESP8266 devicein order to be able to wake-up.

 ## Who do I talk to? ##